When I was 20 I got pregnant.

 Still all this time I kept working and I stayed in school.
 I got my bachelors and then my masters degree.
 I got a better job.
 I left my husband.

 My oldest son is 8-years-old now.
 In the midst of this quarantine, I am choosing to celebrate the fact that he and I are spending more time together than we ever have before.
-He and his two brothers are finally getting to experience the mommy I always wished I could have been for them, even if it’s just for a few short weeks.
+He and his two brothers are finally getting to experience the mommy I always wished I could have been for them.

 But I also think about past me, and what I would have done if all of this happened before the year 2020.
 What would I have done if I was suddenly non-essential back in the $9/hour days?
 How would I have fed my son?
 I think about my grandfather who passed away, and wonder how I would have felt if coronavirus had taken his life.
 Would I be angry with people for not staying home?
 I think about my second husband and shudder to imagine how being quarantined with him would have ended.